demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-pull-request-comment-delete
 ***
-deletes a specific comment in a specific pull request.
+Deletes a specific comment in a specific pull request.

 #### Base Command